markstanden/sudoku-verifier/README.md

 ## The Challenge

-Given a valid grid and an invalid grid correctly identify the invalid grid by checking rows| columns and blocks.
+Given a valid grid and an invalid grid correctly identify the invalid grid by checking rows, columns and blocks.

-A valid row| column and block contains 9 values - each of the values between 1-9 inclusive| without duplication.
+A valid row, column and block contains 9 values - each of the values between 1-9 (inclusive) without duplication.

 ### Valid Sudoku Grid